Climate of Missouri

 Köppen climate types of Missouri, using 1991-2020 climate normals.

-Missouri generally has a variety of seasonal humid subtropical climate (Köppen climate classification Cfa), with cool winters and long, hot summers.
+Missouri generally has a variety of seasonal humid subtropical climate (Köppen climate classification Cfa), with cold, unpredictable winters and long, hot summers.
 In the southern part of the state, particularly in the Bootheel, the climate borders on a more mild-type humid subtropical climate (Köppen Cfa), and in the northern third, the state transitions into a humid continental climate (Köppen Dfa).
 Because of its location in the interior United States, Missouri often experiences extremes in temperatures.
 Lacking either large mountains or oceans nearby to moderate its temperature, its climate is alternately influenced by air from the cold Arctic and the hot and humid Gulf of Mexico.